kh2g21/obesity-classification-problem/README.md

 The target variable is the obesity level, classified into categories: Insufficient Weight, Normal Weight, Overweight Level I, Overweight Level II, Obesity Type I, Obesity Type II, and Obesity Type III.

+## Libraries Used

+- **pandas**: For data manipulation and analysis.
+- **numpy**: For numerical operations.
+- **scikit-learn**: For machine learning models and utilities.

+## Machine Learning Model

+- **RandomForestClassifier**: Used for training and predicting obesity levels.

+## Data Analysis
+The following types of graphs were used to visualize the data and draw insights:

+1. **Countplot**:
+   - Gender Distribution across Obesity Levels
+   - Frequency of Alcohol Consumption across Obesity Levels
+   - Family History with Overweight across Obesity Levels
+   - Frequent Consumption of High Caloric Food across Obesity Levels

+2. **Boxplot**:
+   - Age Distribution across Obesity Levels
+   - Physical Activity Frequency across Obesity Levels

+3. **Scatterplot**:
+   - Height vs Weight colored by Obesity Level

+## Limitations of the Model

+- **Model Complexity**: The current model uses RandomForestClassifier which, while robust, might not capture all complex patterns in the data.
+- **Feature Selection**: All features are included in the model without evaluating their individual impact on the target variable.
+This might introduce noise and reduce accuracy.
+- **Model Variability**: Different models might perform better for this dataset but haven't been explored.
+- **Data Imbalance**: Some categories, like frequent alcohol consumers or certain age ranges, are underrepresented in the dataset.

+## Suggestions for Improvement

+1. **Explore More ML Models**:
+   - Experiment with other machine learning models such as XGBoost, Gradient Boosting, SVM, and neural networks.
+   - Perform model stacking or ensemble methods to combine the strengths of multiple models.

+2. **Feature Selection**:
+   - Use feature selection techniques to identify and include only the most significant factors impacting obesity classification.
+Techniques like Recursive Feature Elimination (RFE), LASSO, or feature importance from tree-based models can be useful.

+3. **Hyperparameter Tuning**:
+   - Perform hyperparameter tuning using Grid Search or Random Search to find the optimal parameters for the machine learning models.

+4. **Data Augmentation**:
+   - Collect more data to include a wider range of age groups and behaviors (e.g., frequent alcohol consumers) to make the model more generalizable.
+   - Synthetic data generation techniques can also be used to balance the dataset.

+5. **Cross-validation**:
+   - Implement cross-validation to ensure that the model's performance is robust and not dependent on a single train-test split.

+6. **Advanced Preprocessing**:
+   - Use advanced preprocessing techniques like scaling, normalization, and encoding to improve model performance.
+   -
 ## Insights from Data Analysis

 ### Gender Distribution across Obesity Levels